NAISMA’s Staff members provide a dynamic range of skills, experience and expertise toward invasive species management programs across North America.

 Belle Bergner has been NAISMA’s Executive Director since 2016.
 With over 15 years experience in nonprofit management and fundraising, Belle is a creative problem solver and connector of ideas and people.
 Belle has a MS in Ecology and Evolution from the University of Pennsylvania and was an Outward Bound Instructor after finishing her BA at Mount Holyoke College.

-In her free time, Belle enjoys walks with her dog and doing just about anything outside with her family in Milwaukee, WI.
+In her free time, Belle enjoys walks with her dog and doing just about anything outside with her family in Milwaukee, Wisconsin.

 Krista Lutzke’s natural resources career began with the Wisconsin DNR in the Natural Heritage Conservation Bureau conducting invasive species management and later working as the Great Lakes Restoration Initiative’s Phragmites australis Project Coordinator.
 Most recently she served as Conservationist with the Door County Soil & Water Conservation Department.